hyperionxt/social-network-API/README.md

 ### Comments:

 * users can create, delete and update their comments.
+* user can upload images.
 * users can reply comments.

 ### Superusers: